-Stage Description Status 1.
+Sta age Description Status 1.
 Screening Screening will determine if SEA is required.
-Completed 🗸 2.
+Completed ✓ 2.
 Scoping Determines the spatial and temporal scope of the SEA in consultation with the designated statutory consultees.
 Completed 🗸 3.
 Environmental Report Formal and transparent assessment of the likely significant impacts on the environment due to implementation of a Plan / Programme including all reasonable alternatives.
 The output from this stage is an Environmental Report which is required to go on public display along with the draft Plan / Programme.
-Current Stage 4.
+Completed √ 4.
 SEA Statement Summarises the process undertaken and identifies how environmental considerations and consultations have been integrated into the final Plan / Programme.
-Next Stage
+Completed ✓

-&lt;sup>2 Environmental Protection Agency (EPA) (2021).
+2 Environmental Protection Agency (EPA) (2021).
 Strategic Environmental Assessment.